P-Bhavana03/RAG-LLM/README.md

     - The RAG chain is (re)built using the updated vector store.
 4.  **Chat Interface**:
     - User enters a query.
+    - If the query contains "calculate", it's routed to an internal calculator that evaluates the arithmetic expression.
-    - If the query contains "calculate" or "define", it's routed to a placeholder tool function.
+    - If the query contains "define", it's routed to a dictionary tool that fetches the definition from an online API.
     - Otherwise, if documents are processed and a RAG chain exists, the query is sent to the RAG chain to retrieve relevant document chunks and generate an answer.
     - If no documents are processed (and it's not a tool query), the query is sent directly to the LLM for a general answer.
     - Responses and (if applicable) sources are displayed.